Increasing Capital Flows During the Energy Transition

 Getting to $1 Trillion by 2030: How Markets and Structures Will Need to Adapt

 Grounded in a survey of financial institutions, ACORE has launched a campaign to secure $1 trillion in additional U.S. renewable energy and enabling grid technology investment between 2018 and 2030.
-However, policy, regulatory and market barriers may continue to pose challenges for this ambitious target.
+However, policy, regulatory and market barriers may pose challenges for this ambitious target.
 A fireside chat with strategic players will consider solutions to these hurdles, reflecting on the following questions:

 How important are mandates and policies for continued market momentum?